SAKryukov/dotnet-solution-structure/articles/article0.md

 ```

 Here, `PatologicalList` is a list of *tuples* ((object, object, System.Windows.ResourceDictionary)).
 It is used to collect all the pathological cases when an object type `valueType` and the type returned by the `TypeKey` extension don't match.
 Interestingly, the corrected keys cannot be replaced only in two passes showing at the end: all are removed first and only added at the second pass.
-An attempt to add a key immediately after removal may lead to an exception, because this new key can match an existing key.
+An attempt to add a key immediately after removal may lead to an exception because this new key can match an existing key.

 The the test application "Test.Markup" the normalization is performed as a part of *localization* even when the data is not actually localized.

-Taking this precausion makes the reliability of the approach match the reliability of usual XAML content: not all the mistakes are revealed at the build time, but loading the data using XAML at runtime is the first guart revealing all remaining problems.
+Taking this precaution makes the reliability of the approach match the reliability of usual XAML content: not all the mistakes are revealed at the build time, but loading the data using XAML at runtime is the first guard revealing all remaining problems.

-I would use `NormalizeDictionary` during certain developent stage and remove it when the functionality is tested.
-Removing this call is the simple test which gives clear diagnostics on this problem and make it clear how to fix it.
+I would use `NormalizeDictionary` during certain development stages and remove it when the functionality is tested.
+Removing this call is a simple test that gives clear diagnostics on this problem and makes it clear how to fix it.

 ### Approach #3: Duck Typing